 151-157 Goldsmith's Row,

 No one has favorited this theater yet

 Listed as being located in London Fields, but in reality was in Haggerston/South Hackney inner city district of east London.
 Opened in 1911 as the Electric Cinema (architect unknown), it was soon re-named Olympia Cinema.
 In 1912, it was re-named Standard Cinema with 882 seats.
-The building was operated as an independent cinema for its entire life.
+The building was operated as an independent cinema by the Wassersug family.
 Originally the facade was a low single storey with a raised centre section over the main entrance which had a series of decorative arches and windows.
 Inside the auditorium it was fairly basic with exposed roof tresses and very little decoration.
 It was equipped with a small organ to accompany the silent films in the early years.